anothertechs/anothertechs/src/blogs/crypto/inverted-hammer/index.md

 A bullish, green Inverted Hammer candlestick is formed when the low and open are the same, and it is regarded as a stronger bullish sign than when the low and close are the same (a red Inverted Hammer).

-## Psychology behind Inverted Hammer Candlestick Pattern
+## Psychology behind inverted hammer candlestick pattern

-An inverted hammer indicates that buyers are exerting market pressure.
+An inverted hammer candlestick pattern indicates that buyers are exerting market pressure.
 It warns that after a bearish trend, there may be a price turnaround.
 It's vital to remember that the inverted hammer candlestick shouldn't be used as a stand-alone indication; always double-check any potential signals with other forms or technical indicators.

 Finally, before acting on the inverted hammer, examine your trading plan.

-## Advantages and Disadvantages of the inverted hammer
+## Advantages and disadvantages of the inverted hammer candlestick pattern

 ### Advantages